Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Related Works

 \subsection{Event Prediction in Medicine Using EHR}

-In medicine, it is widely known that prediction or detection of deterioration in ICU can contribute to better patient management, which leads better outcome \cite{power2014try}.
-While this is a critical issue, it is still very difficult task.
-Various machine learning based approaches have been suggested recently, to tackle these issues and discover underlying characteristics of those patients.
+It is widely known in medicine that prediction or detection of deterioration in the ICU can contribute to better patient management, which leads to better outcomes \cite{power2014try}.
+While this is a critical issue, it is still a challenging task.
+Various machine learning-based approaches have been suggested recently to tackle these issues and discover the underlying characteristics of those patients.

-Most of the works are concentrated on improving the prediction performance by better imputing missing values which, always have been considered to be the biggest problem in EHR data analysis.
-The GRU-D, which is one of the earliest and prominent works, predicts missing values based on the tendency that missing variables become closer to to specific values as time goes by \cite{che2018recurrent}.
-This is done by exponential decay given to missing values and hidden states to certain values.
-The GRU-D outperforms vanilla GRU on the benchmark data sets with a significant margin.
-Phase LSTM introduces additional time gate inside of LSTM cell.
-The time gate regularizes the access to the hidden state, enabling the hidden state to preserve the historical information for longer period \cite{neil2016phased}.
-In another work done by \cite{li2016scalable}, the missing values were estimated using Gaussian Process.
-The Gaussian Process and prediction network are trained together, where the output of Gaussian Process is used as the input of the RNN.
-An extension of this idea is proposed in \cite{futoma2017learning}, which applies multivariate Gaussian Process is applied for imputation.
-Recently, \cite{shukla2019interpolation} proposed interpolation prediction network which applies multiple semi-parametric interpolation process to obtain a regularly-sampled time series data.
-SeFT proposed by \cite{horn2020set} attempts to solve this problem from totally different perspective.
-It directly predicts the events without imputation process by relaxing the sequence order condition of the input data.
+Most of the works concentrate on improving the prediction performance by better imputing missing values, which have always been considered the biggest problem in EHR data analysis.
+The GRU-D, one of the earliest and most prominent works, predicts missing values based on the tendency that missing variables become closer to specific values as time goes by \cite{che2018recurrent}.
+This is done by exponential decay given to missing values and hidden states to specific values.
+The GRU-D outperforms vanilla GRU on the benchmark data sets by a significant margin.
+Phase LSTM introduces an additional time gate inside the LSTM cell.
+The time gate regularizes the access to the hidden state, enabling the hidden state to preserve the historical information for a more extended period \cite{neil2016phased}.
+In another work by \cite{li2016scalable}, the missing values were estimated using the Gaussian Process.
+The Gaussian Process and prediction network are trained together, where the output of the Gaussian Process is used as the input of the RNN.
+An extension of this idea is proposed in \cite{futoma2017learning}, which applies a multivariate Gaussian Process for imputation.
+Recently, \cite{shukla2019interpolation} proposed an interpolation prediction network that applies multiple semi-parametric interpolation processes to obtain regularly sampled time series data.
+SeFT proposed by \cite{horn2020set} attempts to solve this problem from a different perspective.
+It directly predicts the events without the imputation process by relaxing the sequence order condition of the input data.